Matching (PSM, CEM, NN, Weighting)

 The IPW estimator reweights the control group to look like the treated group, using the propensity score.
 The weights tilt the control distribution toward the treated covariate profile.

 Standard errors: Because the propensity score is estimated, standard errors must account for this estimation uncertainty.
-(Abadie & Imbens, 2008) showed that bootstrap is invalid for nearest-neighbor matching; use the analytical formula from Abadie and Imbens (2006) instead.
+Abadie and Imbens (2008) showed that the standard nonparametric bootstrap is inconsistent for nearest-neighbor matching with replacement; use the analytical formula from Abadie and Imbens (2006) instead.
 For IPW, bootstrap or robust SEs work.

 library(MatchIt)